run-llama/llama_index/docs/module_guides/models/llms/usage_custom.md

 Note that you may have to adjust the internal prompts to get good performance.
 Even then, you should be using a sufficiently large LLM to ensure it's capable of handling the complex queries that LlamaIndex uses internally, so your mileage may vary.

-A list of all default internal prompts is available [here](https://github.com/jerryjliu/llama_index/blob/main/llama_index/prompts/default_prompts.py), and chat-specific prompts are listed [here](https://github.com/jerryjliu/llama_index/blob/main/llama_index/prompts/chat_prompts.py).
-You can also implement your own custom prompts, as described [here](/core_modules/service_modules/prompts.md).
+A list of all default internal prompts is available [here](https://github.com/run-llama/llama_index/blob/main/llama_index/prompts/default_prompts.py), and chat-specific prompts are listed [here](https://github.com/run-llama/llama_index/blob/main/llama_index/prompts/chat_prompts.py).
+You can also implement [your own custom prompts](/module_guides/models/prompts.md).